avalon60/OraTAPI/README.md

 This may be useful if you have started configuring your control files, but wish to switch to a different template set to that originally chosen, assuming that you don't wish to reset your bespoke config.

-4. Ensure access to an Oracle database and configure your `TNS` entries or connection settings.
+Finally, ensure that you have access to an Oracle database and configure your `TNS` entries or connection settings.
 You should test your connection to the database via SQLcl or SQL Developer, before attempting with OraTAPI.

 NOTES: